JayRovacsek/ncsg-presentation-october-2024/content/_index.md

 ### Forward: Windows

-May is likely to be possible to do this on Windows, I haven't played in this space
+It is likely possible to do this on Windows, But I haven't played in this space

 ---